 Your data viewer will have a means of displaying secondary recordings.
 It may, for example, show a marker on the main trace to indicate the point where fast data is available (e.g., where a transient occurred).
 Click the marker to provide a close-up view of the transient.

-2.6.
-INSTALLATION ACCESSORIES
+2.6 Installation Accessories

-Accessories (antenna and brackets for mounting the unit) are available to suit various installation situations; discuss availability with your HWM representative.
+Accessories (e.g., antenna) are available to suit various installation situations; discuss availability with your HWM representative.

-2.7.
-COMMUNICATIONS INTERFACES AND PROGRAMMING CABLES
+2.7 COMMUNICATIONS INTERFACES AND PROGRAMMING CABLE